cyanreg/avtransport/draft-qproto-spec.md

 All data packets with descriptors `0x01**`, `0xff`, `0xfe`, `0xfd` and `0xfc`
 MUST be sent over in an *unreliable* QUIC DATAGRAM stream, as per IETF RFC 9221.</br>
 All other packets MUST be sent over a reliable steam.
+FEC data for those packets SHOULD NOT be signalled.

 Reverse signalling
 ==================